-

 Brief Outline of History & Achievements

-Meng Qu, Ph.D., serves as an Associate Professor and Vice Director at the Center for Advanced Tourism Studies, Hokkaido University.
-He co-convenes the Small Island Cultures Research Initiative (SICRI) and is an Associate Editor of Folk, Knowledge, Place and Regional Editor for the Event Management journal.
-He is also on the editorial boards of Tourism Geographies, Shima, Event Management, the Journal of Marine and Island Cultures (JMIC), the Journal of Responsible Tourism Management (JRTM), and serves on the advisory board for CREATOUR International.
+Meng Qu (渠蒙), Ph.D., is an Associate Professor and Deputy Director at the Center for Advanced Tourism Studies, Hokkaido University.
+He co-convenes the Small Island Cultures Research Initiative (SICRI) and serves as Associate Editor for Tourism Geographies and Folk, Knowledge, Place, Regional Editor for Event Management, and editorial board member for Shima, Journal of Marine and Island Cultures (JMIC), and Journal of Responsible Tourism Management (JRTM), among others.

 To Personal Page on Hokkaido University's Researcher Directory